dhiway/cord/docs/benchmarks/orbis-score-2026-07-13.md

 # Orbis Score Wasm benchmark evidence — 2026-07-13

-This evidence was produced with the registered `origin-orbis` node/runtime benchmark CLI.
+This evidence was produced with the registered `origin-omni-node` node/runtime benchmark CLI.
 It is not a completion-manifest transition.

-- Node: `origin-orbis 0.9.9-ee159750e87`
+- Node: `origin-omni-node 0.9.9-ee159750e87`
 - Toolchain: `rustc 1.93.0 (254b59607 2026-01-19)`, `cargo 1.93.0`
 - Chain: `orbis-dev`
 - Execution: compiled Wasm